 Saga Dawa Festival

 Saga Dawa Festival is an influential religious festival in Tibet.
 It represents April in Tibetan calendar.
-Buddhism believes that Sakyamuni was born, became Buddha and attained nirvana in April, so the Saga Dawa Festival mainly focuses on worshipping Buddha in the inner, middle and outer parts of Lhasa.
+Buddhism believes that Sakyamuni was born, became Buddha and attained nirvana in April 15, so the Saga Dawa Festival mainly focuses on worshipping Buddha in the inner, middle and outer parts of Lhasa.
 All the activities last through the whole month.
+In 2026, the 15th day of the fourth Tibetan month, the peak of the festival, falls on May 31 in the Solar calendar.

 Bathing Festival